 “I hate to sound cynical, but you’re dealing with human nature,” Sarikas said.
 “You often spend more time with the people you work with than the people you live with, and it can be challenging.”

 Society for Human Resource Management (SHRM) members often share such challenges on SHRM’s online discussion boards.
-For example, in a June 2012 posting, one SHRM member wrote: “I have a (female) manager that brought to my attention that her (male) direct report is often ‘adjusting’ himself during business meetings with clients.
+For example, one SHRM member wrote: “I have a (female) manager that brought to my attention that her (male) direct report is often ‘adjusting’ himself during business meetings with clients.
 How should this be addressed, if at all?”